-- a) To form students to become excellent graduates who are always open-minded, innovative, smart in communicating and competitive. - b) To expose students to the real situation of operation, development and management processes in workplace. - c) To provide opportunities to students to participate as members in completing a task or development project. - d) To provide experience to students in learning techniques to solve problems faced during work and to contribute good ideas to the organisations. - e) To allow students and University to get exposure to the latest systems and technologies used by the external organisations.
+- a) To produce excellent graduates who are always open-minded, innovative, smart in communicating and competitive. - b) To expose students to the real situation of operation, development and management processes in the workplace.

-- f) To provide opportunities to organisations and industry to train and identify the potential of future graduates of University. - g) To get feedback to continuously improve the quality of the courses offered by the Faculty. - h) To motivate students to improve their academic achievements after undergoing Industrial Training.
+- c) To provide opportunities to students to participate as members in completing a task or development project. - d) To provide experience to students in learning techniques to solve problems faced during work and to contribute innovative ideas to the organizations. - e) To allow students and University to get exposure to the latest systems and technologies used by the external organizations. - f) To provide opportunities for organizations and industry to train and identify the potential of future graduates of university. - g) To get feedback to continuously improve the quality of the courses offered by the faculty. - h) To motivate students to improve their academic achievements after undergoing Industrial Training.